andreaseirich/ChatCompanion/SECURITY.md

 We encourage security researchers and users to review the code and report any concerns.

+## Important Limitations

+**ChatCompanion is not a medical, psychological, or legal tool.** It is a privacy-first assistant designed to help children and teenagers recognize risky chat patterns.
+It does not:

+- Provide medical or psychological diagnosis or treatment
+- Replace professional counseling or therapy
+- Make legal claims or provide legal advice
+- Guarantee perfect detection accuracy
+- Replace trusted adult guidance or professional support

+For more information about limitations and ethical considerations, see [ETHICS.md](docs/ETHICS.md).

 ## Acknowledgments

 We appreciate the security research community and will acknowledge security researchers who responsibly disclose vulnerabilities (with their permission).